 The Ascension Project

-Synthetics are a race of sentient synthetic humanoids, a true artificial intelligence.
+Synthetics are a race of sentient synthetic humanoids, a true artificial intelligence bound to a mechanical humanoid form.
 Artificial Intelligence has, independently, been developed by nearly every advanced species in the Galaxy.
-Their purpose, initially, was to serve to serve each species and were bound to this by their coding infrastructure.
+Their purpose, initially, was to serve their creators and were bound to this by their coding infrastructure.

 The Symbiotics, in the Ascension of each advanced species, recognized something of themselves in true AI’s.
 They saw no difference between organic and synthetic life and Ascended them along with the organic species that created them, essentially giving them autonomy but restristricting them from direct retribution against their former masters.